08 Apr Where to find the best Tulip Fields in the Netherlands

 Next to the longest runway in Amsterdam Schiphol, you will find a few tulip fields.
 Combine this with a trip to the Polderbaan to see airplanes take off and land.
 This is also the tulip field you see in the header photo of this article.

-There are over 150 species of tulips with over 3,000 different varieties.
+Did you know there are over 150 species of tulips with over 3,000 different varieties.

 Please be aware that you cannot walk into every tulip field.
 If you see the farmer, please ask for permission.
 Otherwise respect their crop and do not walk in between the flowers (only the ground/sandy parts).
 There are wider area’s that you can take photo’s from.
 This year many tulip farmers have decided to close their fields with gates because there are so many tourists ruining their tulip field.